seancmacneil/seancmacneil/README.md

 - 👋 Hi, I’m @seancmacneil
-- 👀 I’m interested in ... coding
+- 👀 I’m interested in ... automating CGI production pipeline tasks
-- 🌱 I’m currently learning ... everything
+- 🌱 I’m currently learning ...
+AI
-- 💞️ I’m looking to collaborate on ... not sure
+- 💞️ I’m looking to collaborate on ... top-tier products for global media and entertainment sector clients
 - 📫 How to reach me ... not available

 <!---